 3D printing is a revolutionary technology that has revolutionized the way we create objects.
 It is used to create objects from a variety of materials, including plastics, metals, and even wood.
 The most common 3D printing materials are ABS, PLA, and their various blends.
 ABS is a low-cost material that is ideal for printing strong and durable parts that can withstand high temperatures.

-PLA is the reference material for most users due to its ease of use, dimensional accuracy and low cost.
+PLA is the reference material for most users due to its ease of use, dimensional accuracy, and low cost.
 HIPS is a lightweight material that is most commonly used as a soluble support structure for ABS models.
 PET and PETG filaments are known for their ease of printing, smooth surface finish, and water resistance.
 Nylon is a hard, semi-flexible material that offers high impact and abrasion resistance.

 Carbon fiber filaments contain short fibers that are infused into a PLA or ABS base material to help increase strength and stiffness.
-ASA is a common alternative to ABS and is ideal for outdoor applications due to its high resistance to UV rays, temperature and impacts.
-Polypropylene is ideal for high cycle and low strength applications due to its fatigue resistance, semi-flexible and lightweight characteristics.

-The wood filaments combine a PLA base material with cork, wood powder or other derivatives, giving the models a real wood look and feel.
+ASA is a common alternative to ABS and is ideal for outdoor applications due to its high resistance to UV rays, temperature, and impacts.
+Polypropylene is ideal for high cycle and low strength applications due to its fatigue resistance, semi-flexible, and lightweight characteristics.
+Wood filaments combine a PLA base material with cork, wood powder or other derivatives, giving the models a real wood look and feel.

 Metal 3D printing filament is a type of FFF filament made of a metal-polymer composite.
-One of the most widely used printing materials, PLA (polylactic acid) is very versatile.
+PLA (polylactic acid) is one of the most widely used printing materials due to its versatility.
 It is made from renewable sources such as sugar cane, which helps keep the price low.
 It is a very tolerant material with a low probability of deformation and good reuse.
 ABS (Acrylonitrile Butadiene Styrene) is the second major plastic used in 3D printing.